nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## 5. FAQ

 **Q:** How do I transfer my data to another Computer?<br>
-**A:** Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ProfNUS home folder.
+**A:** You can install ProfNUS in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ProfNUS home folder.

 --------------------------------------------------------------------------------------------------------------------